Health Hub

 Magnesium

-Magnesium is a vital mineral that plays a role in numerous bodily functions and is essential for maintaining overall health.
+Magnesium is a vital mineral that plays a role in numerous bodily functions and is essential for maintaining overall health benefits.
 Here are some key reasons why magnesium is so important:

 1. Energy Production